-- sbatch: submit a job. - scancel: cancel a job. - squeue: get the status of a job or of the available resources. - sacct: get info on resources used by a job.
+- sbatch: submit a job; can specify additional arguments (they will be inserted between the sbatch invocation and the GC3Pie-provided options) - srun: run a job's payload; can specify additional arguments (they will be inserted between the srun invocation and the GC3Pie-provided options) - scancel: cancel a job. - squeue: get the status of a job or of the available resources. - sacct: get info on resources used by a job.